grimmlab/Lecture_ML4Genomics/README.md

 2. Introduction into basic regression and classification models (Linear and Ridge Regression, Support Vector Machine)
 3. Real-World Applications of ML in Genomics and Genetics
 4. Tutorial: How to use Python with Scikit-Learn (hands-on)

+Slides for the course can be found in the sub-folder `slides` after the end of the course.

+## Tutorial

+The data and code snippet for the hands-on tutorial can be found in the subfolder `tutorial` (https://github.com/dominikgrimm/ml4genomics/tree/master/tutorial)[Link].
+The solutions will be uploaded to the same subfolder after the end of the course.